-Figure 1: Cost forecasting applied to synthetic and real world crowdsourcing data.
-Accuracy of inferred labels is generally higher at given total budget for both growth rules (solid lines) than if all tasks were available to start (control, dashed lines).
-Higher accuracy at tight budgets allows cost forecasting to handle crowd-generated sets of tasks and to handle budget-uncertain scenarios (see discussion), helping the crowdsourcer to ensure the gathered data is high-quality even if the budget is suddenly cut.
+Fig 1.
+Cost forecasting applied to synthetic and real world crowdsourcing data.
+Accuracy of inferred labels is generally higher at given total budget for both growth rules (solid lines; blue: Growth Rule I, orange: Growth Rule II) than if all tasks were available to start (control, dashed lines).
+Higher accuracy at tight budgets allows cost forecasting to handle crowd-generated sets of tasks and to handle budget-uncertain scenarios (see Discussion), helping the crowdsourcer to ensure the gathered data is high-quality even if the budget is suddenly cut.

-requests that occur between growth requests.
-If a discrete-time process is memoryless, where each request is equally likely to be a growth request, Δt will follow a geometric distribution $P(\Delta t = k) = p(1-p)^k$ where p is the probability for a growth event.
-This converges to an exponential distribution for a continuous-time process, $P(\Delta t) = \lambda e^{-\lambda \Delta t}$, with rate parameter λ .
-In contrast, bursty processes exhibit heavy-tailed, often power-law distributions of Δt : $P(\Delta t) \propto (\Delta t)^{-\alpha}$ for power-law exponent $\alpha > 1$ [24].
-Power-law distributions show higher probabilities relative to exponentials for both very short Δt and very long Δt , capturing the long pauses of non-activity punctuated by sudden bursts of activity that are characteristic of bursty processes.
+converges to an exponential distribution for a continuous-time process, $P(\Delta t) = \lambda e^{-\lambda \Delta t}$ , with rate parameter $\lambda$ .
+In contrast, bursty processes exhibit heavy-tailed, often power-law distributions of $\Delta t$ : $P(\Delta t) \propto (\Delta t)^{-\alpha}$ for power-law exponent $\alpha > 1$ [25].
+Power-law distributions show higher probabilities relative to exponentials for both very short $\Delta t$ and very long $\Delta t$ , capturing the long pauses of non-activity punctuated by sudden bursts of activity that are characteristic of bursty processes.

-Figure 2 shows the interevent distribution for both cost forecasting growth rules.
+Fig 2 shows the interevent distribution for both cost forecasting growth rules.
 At top, we use a "spike train" to illustrate the growth events around one run of simulated crowdsourcing, with another random growth spike train demonstrating a memoryless process where growth events occur at the same rate as the cost forecasting growth rule.
-Below, we show power-law and geometric distributions fitted to the Δt observed over 50 runs [25].
-Indeed, we see that cost forecasting is heavy-tailed and at least approximately well explained by a power-law distribution, indicating it is a bursty process.
-Furthermore, likelihood-ratio tests [25] showed significant evidence ($p < 10^{-14}$) for power-laws
+Below, we show power-law and geometric distributions fitted to the $\Delta t$ observed over 50 runs [26].
+Indeed, we see that

-Figure 2: Cost forecasting leads to a bursty pattern of growth.
+Fig 2.
+Cost forecasting leads to a bursty pattern of growth.
 (Top) Example "spike trains" highlighting when new tasks are requested for one run of each growth rule.
 For context, we show for each an example of a spike train with the same average growth rate where growth is equally likely to occur at any point.
-(Bottom) Cost forecasting leads to a heavy-tailed, approximately power-law distribution of Δt , the waiting times or interevent times between growth requests.
-This distribution is characteristic of a bursty process, unlike the geometric distribution of Δt displayed by a memoryless random growth process.
+(Bottom) Cost forecasting leads to a heavy-tailed, approximately power-law distribution of $\Delta t$ , the waiting times or interevent times between growth requests.
+This distribution is characteristic of a bursty process, unlike the geometric distribution of $\Delta t$ displayed by a memoryless random growth process.

-over exponentials (the continuous analog of the geometric distribution) for both growth rules.
+cost forecasting is heavy-tailed and at least approximately well explained by a power-law distribution, indicating it is a bursty process.
+Furthermore, likelihood-ratio tests [26] showed significant evidence ( $p < 10^{-14}$ ) for power-laws over exponentials (the continuous analog of the geometric distribution) for both growth rules.
 The burstiness of cost forecasting shows that the algorithm tends to alternate between suddenly requesting multiple new tasks (short interevent times) and then focusing for some time on receiving responses to existing tasks (long interevent times).
 In other words, it is reactive to the current state of the crowdsourcing, trading off expected costs given by responses to the current tasks with the potential cost a new, unseen task will require to be completed.